Archives nationales de France, Centre d'archives contemporaines

 - the need for a national archival network.
 The Law of 5 Brumaire V (26 October 1796) introduced an archive in each department.

-The National Archives have three sites:
+Until recently, the National Archives had three sites:

 - Paris: public archives of the Ancien Régime, minutes of the Parisian notaries